brandorn/brandorn.com/_posts/projects/2017-04-26-build-some-bookshelves.md

 Turns out we could, and we're really happy with the final result.
 It was a challenging project, yet it can be done with a little patience, practice, and planning.
 This is a walkthrough of how we did it. _Note: I'm going to describe how we installed big, heavy 2" x 12" boards, but the process applies to any type of bracket-supported shelving._

-## Part 1/2: Installing the Brackets
+## Part 1 of 2: Installing the Brackets

 ### Tools